alexanderschang/hateful_comments_analysis/README.md

-# Analysis of Hateful Online Comments
+# Analysis of Online User Comments
 This analysis was based on web scraping comments from Disqus, an online public comment sharing platform where users create profiles to participate in interactive conversations.

 ![hate_overview](images/hate_overview.png)